THE HISTORY OF THE INCLINE VILLAGE-CRYSTAL BAY TOWNSHIP

 In September 2019, the Court initiated the first-in-state, fully virtual calendar allowing defendants to appear for traffic court arraignments using video conferencing.
 Due to the COVID Pandemic, in March 2020, the Court converted all its calendars into virtual proceedings to allow all parties to continue their interactions with the Court.
 For the first several months of the Pandemic, Incline Justice Court was the only Court in the State of Nevada holding full calendars (other than those matters requiring in person proceedings).
 On July 1, 2021, the Court opened the Court facility to the public and began holding hybrid calendars allowing litigants to appear either in person or virtually, at their discretion.
 The Court continues to hold these hybrid calendars.

-The Court continues to hear rumors of Commissioner Lucey making statements that he has the votes to eliminate the Court, just as he stated he had the votes to eliminate the Constable’s Office.
-Despite requests for someone from the County to advise the Court of its plans, no information has been provided and the Court has been compelled to make a public records request to find out what’s going on.
+The Court continued to hear rumors of Commissioner Lucey making statements that he had the votes to eliminate the Court, just as he stated he had the votes to eliminate the Constable’s Office.
+Despite requests for someone from the County to advise the Court of its plans, no information has been provided and the Court was compelled to make a public records request to find out what’s going on.
 Judge Tiras has gone on record pleading with the County to allow for the community of Incline Village, the Incline Justice Court and the Incline Constable to be a part of any conversations in Public, Noticed and Open meetings, thus far, to no avail.
+In June 2022, Commissioner Lucey lost his primary to then County Assessor, Mike Clark.
+Mr. Clark won the general election and began serving Washoe County in January 2023.

 Incline Village Constable